IASIL Bibliography for 2022

 HASHIMOTO, I.Y., ‘On Seamus Heaney’s Hair’, in Iowa Review, 33:1, pp. 159-63.

-———, The Bottomless Centre: The Uses of History in the Poetry of Seamus Heaney, Wydawnictwo Uniwersytetu Lodzkiego (Lodz), 185.
+——, The Bottomless Centre: The Uses of History in the Poetry of Seamus Heaney, Wydawnictwo Uniwersytetu Łodzkiego (Łodz), 185.

-- If a book is published by two publishers (most often U.S and U.K.), please give both names and locations (and page numbers, if different); for example:
+- If a book is published by two publishers (most often US and UK) and the editions differ, provide both names and locations, as well as the page counts.
+For example:

-- Where there are several editors or authors, punctuation and initialling should be as follows:
+- Where there are several editors or authors, punctuation and initialing should be as follows:

 MALCOLM, D., KUBIŃSKA, O., & MODRZEWSKI, S., eds., Eseje o współczesnej poezji brytyjskiej i irlandzkiej / Essays on Contemporary British and Irish Poetry, Vol. 2, University of Gdańsk Press (Gdańsk).
 [In Polish].

-- Abbreviations, especially for journals and publishers, are acceptable.
-Commonly-accepted abbreviations such as PMLA, ELH, IUR, E-I, plus OUP, CUP, and more generally UP after any university press should be used.
-However, do not use abbreviations that readers in other countries would not normally know.
+- Abbreviations can be used for common journals and publishers.
+Commonly accepted abbreviations such as PMLA, ELH, IUR, plus OUP, CUP, and more generally UP after any university press should be used.
+However, do not use abbreviations that users in other countries would not normally recognise.

 - The listing of collections of conference papers or articles by numerous contributors can cause problems.
-The easiest way to ensure that everyone’s contribution is acknowledged in the minimum of space is to follow the following method:
+The easiest way to ensure that everyone’s contribution is acknowledged is to use the following method:

-Full bibliographical details of authors/editors, title, publication details and total page numbers should appear under ‘General Studies’, for example:
+Full bibliographical details of authors/editors, title, publication details, and total page count should appear under ‘General Studies’, for example:

 DE TORO SANTOS, Antonio Raul, & CLARK MITCHELL, D., eds., As Nove Ondas.
 First International Symposium on Celtic Studies, Servicio de Publicacións da Universidade da Coruña (A Coruña), 212.
 [Articles in English, Galician and Spanish].

-If a collection is author-based, then the item would be as follows: for example, under SWIFT:
+If a collection is author-based, then the main entry would be as follows.
+For example, under SWIFT:

-Articles within the collection are then listed under individual contributors if still under ‘General Studies’ (or under an individual author as in the case of Swift above), as follows:
+Articles within the collection are then listed under individual contributors in the appropriate section, as follows:

 CASTIÑEIRA NOVO, Manuel, ‘Notas en torno ao celtismo: Plácido R. Castro / Some Notes on Celticism: Plácido R. Castro’, in De Toro Santos & Clark Mitchell, pp. 169-76.
 [In Galician].